What you need to know before buying a business

 Once you’ve secured financing, you’ll be ready to close the deal.

-Your attorney may also help you draft important documents to help you be ready to take full ownership.
+Your attorney may also help you draft essential documents to prepare you to take full ownership.

 One of those documents may include a letter of intent (LOI), which establishes the commitment of the buyer and seller to do business with the other.
-Many LOIs will include certain stipulations, requirements, and terms.
-Your attorney can help you determine what those should be, so that you are best protected as an interested party in the transaction.
+Many LOIs will consist of specific stipulations, requirements, and terms.
+Your attorney can help you determine what those should be to protect you as an interested party in the transaction.

 Then, you’ll be ready to sign a purchase agreement, which should include details such as the purchase price, payment terms, and any contingencies.
-At this point, ownership of the business will be transferred from the seller to yourself so that no other potential buyers can make any offers of purchase.
+At this point, ownership of the business will be transferred from the seller to yourself so that no other potential buyers can make any purchase offers.

 8. Transition the business

-After the sale is complete, you will then need to transition the business.
+After the sale, you will need to transition the business.
 This involves hiring employees, establishing relationships with suppliers and customers, and implementing your own policies and procedures.

 However, rule number 1 when buying an existing business is to do no harm.
-Unless you are buying a distressed company, come in humble the first six months and truly understand their Key Success Factors to cash flow.
+Unless you are purchasing a distressed company, come humble during the first six months and understand their key success factors in cash flow.

 Buying a Business Conclusion:

 Buying a business is a complex process, but it can also be a rewarding one.
-By following the steps to buy a business above, you can increase your chance of success and ensure that you are making an informed decision.
+By following the steps above, you can increase your chance of success and ensure you are making an informed decision.